PKizzle/dns/cmd/testserv/handlers/sign/README.md

 For this handler to work at least one key is needed.
 This "Common Signing Key" will be used to sign the entire zone, _sign_ does _not_ support the ZSK/KSK split, nor will it do key or algorithm rollovers - it just signs.

+By default every record will get a TTL of 3600 seconds.

 _sign_ will:

 - (Re)-sign the zone with the CSK(s) when: